 Arjun says to Krishna, what’s the utilization of battling against my own for simply a real estate parcel.

-Then Krishna discloses to him about his obligations.
-The above section, which is among the most renowned refrain in Mahabharat, is one of that clarification he has given.
+Then Krishna discloses to him his obligations.
+The above section, which is among the most renowned refrain in Mahabharat, is one of the clarifications he has given.

 He wins or loses that isn’t significant.
 Regardless of whether he bites the dust during the conflict, he will accomplish paradise since he has effectively played out his duty.

 Now going to the second expression of the above sloka, Krishna likewise prompts Arjuna.